Term vs. Whole Life Insurance: What’s the Difference?

 Term insurance is cheaper for three essential reasons.
-For one, when the insured outlive their policies, they receive no payout at all.
-Secondly, term policies do not have a savings component, so policyholders don’t pay extra money that the insurer saves on their behalf.
+For one, when the insured outlives their policies, they receive no payout at all.
+Secondly, term policies do not have a savings aspect, so policyholders don’t pay extra money that the insurer saves on their behalf.
 Third, insurers can increase premiums to offset inflation and rising costs.
 This eliminates the need to charge excessive premiums from the onset.

 Although quotes for whole life insurance tend to run higher than for comparable amounts of term insurance, term insurance premiums increase as the policyholder ages while the whole life premium remains constant.
 Hence, the cost differential narrows over time.
 In a world where rising prescription costs and other factors pressure family budgets, the level premium offers some relief.